My Favorite Micro Habit: Make It visual

 Take a photo of your vision board or select an image that reminds you of your big “why”.

 My current phone background is representative of the idea of having a “seat at the table”.
-This image is not calming and visually stimulating, it represents my goal for belonging in a community of successful leaders.
+This image is not just calming and visually stimulating, it represents a deeply held vision of belonging in a community of successful leaders.